sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 The key findings are:

-- Performance variability: LMs exhibit some variability in performance across different instnationals of the same question.
+- Performance variability: LMs exhibit some variability in performance across different instantiations of the same question.

 - Performance decline: Compared to GSM8K, performance on GSM-Symbolic drops, suggesting potential data contamination.